ibm-cloud-docs/pattern-code-engine-ai-summary-app/compute-architecture.md

 # Architecture decisions for compute
 {: #compute-decisions}

-The following are compute architecture decisions for the inclusion of watsonx.ai summarization in the `AI summarization using highly resilient serverless architecture in {{site.data.keyword.cloud}}` pattern.
+The following are compute architecture decisions for the inclusion of watsonx.ai summarization in the "AI summarization using highly resilient serverless architecture pattern in {{site.data.keyword.cloud}}" pattern.

 | Architecture decision    | Requirement     | Options     | Decision       | Rationale     |
 |------------------------------|---------------------|------------------|---------------------|--------------------|